NetflixDev/an-ER-scale-in/README.md

 - _color-1_ : Primary fill color.
 - _color-2_ : Secondary fill/font color.
 - _font_ : Font family.
+- _font-size_: Optional integer.
+If not specified, the component autosizes the text content to fit in the CTA by default.
+In GWD, setting the value to 0 is identical as unspecified and triggers font autosize.
-- _data-dynamic-key_ : Dynaic data binding.
+- _data-dynamic-key_ : Dynamic data binding.
 - _text_ : Static copy when not dynamic.
 - _arrow_ : Enabled arrow.
 - _border_ : Border size.